Telemetry allows the developers of Wiki.js to improve the software by collecting basic anonymized data about its usage and the host info.

-Note that crash debug data is stored for a maximum of 30 days while analytics are stored for a maximum of 16 months, after which it is permanently deleted.
+Note that crash debug data is stored for a maximum of 30 days, after which it is permanently deleted.

 Telemetry is used by developers to improve Wiki.js, mostly for the following reasons:

-Only authorized developers have access to the data.
+Only authorized developers have access to the crash debug data.
 It is not shared to any 3rd party nor is it used for any other application than improving Wiki.js.

 Telemetry can be turned on / off during the installation wizard and anytime afterwards in the administration area under Utilities > Telemetry.

 A random client ID is generated at the time of installation.
 This client ID is used to group requests together while providing complete anonymity.
 In case you want to continue sending telemetry but under a new random identifier, you can simply reset the client ID in the administration area under Utilities > Telemetry.
 A new random client ID will be generated and used for future transmissions.